BillJr99/Ursinus-CS376/_pages/Assignments/asmt-shellscripting.md

 * `top -l 1 -n 0`: Runs top in one iteration to get the latest CPU data.
 * `awk '/CPU usage/ {user+=$3; sys+=$5} END {print (user+sys)/2}'`: Sums the user and system usage for each CPU and calculates the average.
-* `sed 's/%//g'`: Removes the percentage sign from the output
+* `sed 's/%//g'`: Removes the percentage sign from the output.

 ## Step 5: Comparing CPU Usage and Alerting